Shanna Moakler: Television

 Moakler and Barker appeared together in an episode of CSI: Crime Scene Investigation entitled "Poppin' Tags", which originally aired on April 13, 2006.
 She played a character named J-Lady, while Barker played a rapper involved in conflict with a rival rap artist.
-Method Man also guest starred on the same episode.
 Later that year, Moakler was featured on the third season of ABC's Dancing with the Stars, which premiered on September 12, 2006.
 She was eliminated in week two.
 She guest starred on several more shows, such as HBO's Entourage, Telemundo's Mas Vale Tarde and as hostess for The CW's Crowned: The Mother of All Pageants.
-This particular show centered on mother and daughter pairs who competed for $100,000.
 On the 120th episode of NBC's Minute to Win It (aka The Last Beauty Standing) which aired just before the 2010 Miss Universe contest on August 23, 2010, Moakler was the Last Beauty Standing among 10 contestants and was the top winner with $100,000 for her charity.

-In 2014, Moakler was one of the celebrity judges to select a new, and second only, male model for the long running television game show the Price is Right.
-Other judges included the show's Executive Producer Mike Richards and its first male model Robert Scott Wilson.
+In 2014, Moakler was one of the celebrity judges to select a new, and second only, male model for the long running television game show The Price Is Right.
+Other judges included the show's Executive producer Mike Richards and its first male model Robert Scott Wilson.

 In 2022, Moakler was announced as a HouseGuest competing on the third season of Celebrity Big Brother, in which she finished in seventh place out of eleven.

-Film

-In 1997, Moakler played Jaime in Poison Ivy: The New Seduction.
-The following year she appeared in the role of Cheryl Tangeray in Telling You.
-Moakler was then cast as an air-flight hostess during the final scene of the 1998 movie The Wedding Singer.
-In 1999, she appeared as Tawny in the film Love Stinks.
-She also had roles in Critical Mass in 2000 and Pauly Shore Is Dead in 2003.
-Other film appearances included Seeing Other People in 2004 as Kasey and the part of Petra in Big Momma's House 2, which was released in 2006.
-She appeared as herself on VH1's I Love the New Millennium.